-Apio banana revenues consist of revenues generated from the sale of bananas in our proprietary packaging.
-During fiscal year 2004, bananas have been sold almost exclusively to food service companies whereas in the prior year there were also product sales to retail grocery chains.
+Apio banana revenues have historically consisted of revenues generated from the sale of bananas in our proprietary packaging.
+During fiscal year 2004, bananas were sold almost exclusively to food service companies.
+Beginning in fiscal year 2005, sales from the Company's banana program will consist of the Company's proprietary breathable membranes.